mereosk/Linked-blog-starter-md/6 - Main Notes/Identifying handwritten numbers.md

 - Even if we stack multiple linear layers on top of each other, this ends up reducing to a single linear transformation, essentially unable to learn non-linear relationships.
 - Therefore, the model is only good at representing linearly separable functions.
 To truly be able to generalize well on unseen data, the neural network needs at least one hidden layer with non-linear activation.
 - ReLU allows the model to learn non-linearity from the dataset making it more resistance to correlation within the data.
+(Why is missing ?? what the problem is. with  alinear active. for every pixel in the pixel .
+If it is handwritten its naver gonna make the transformation.
+Through away the info about space)

 ## Question 5